 Paul: Conceding victory to me?
 Who are you and what have you done with my wife?

 Heather: You, and my frugality have convinced me.
-From here on out, I’m all for DIY projects before we call in the professionals.
+From here on out, I’m all for DIY project planning before we call in the professionals.
 Except maybe not the car…